EDES: Foundation and ideology

 On the same day, Komninos Pyromaglou, a friend and assistant of Plastiras, left Nice, where Plastiras resided, for Greece.
 He was authorize by the general to form, on his behalf, a republican organization with socialist content", and prepare to turn both "against the Occupier" and against a return of the monarchy.
 After his arrival in Athens on 23 September, Pyromaglou came into contact with Republican circles, and after contacting Zervas took EDES' command.
-In October, a five-member Executive Committee was founded, with Pyromaglou as Plastiras' representative as General Secretary and Zervas as a simple member.
+In October, a five-member Executive Committee was founded, with Pyromaglou as General Secretary, representing Plastiras, and Zervas as a member.

-As the organization grew, it succeeded in establishing links with the British Headquarters in Cairo, with a view to receiving funds, weapons and guidance.
-Under British pressure which at the time strongly supported the Greek monarchy, Zervas was forced to send a statement of loyalty to King George II in March 1942.
-This marked a silent breach with the vitriolic anti-monarchist attacks of the past months, and marked EDES's slow slide towards a more pro-monarchist stance.
+As the organization grew, it succeeded in establishing links with the British Headquarters in Cairo, and receiving funds, weapons, and guidance.
+Under British pressure, in support of the Greek monarchy, Zervas sent a statement of loyalty to King George II in March 1942.
+This marked a silent breach with the anti-monarchist attacks of the past months, and marked EDES's turn towards a pro-monarchist stance.

 The organization supported irredentism, arguing that Greece should be allowed to annex parts of Albania and Bulgaria after the war.
-In 1944 and 1945 it organized the expulsion of Cham Albanians, attacking many Cham villages and murdering civilians, including women and children.
+In 1944 and 1945, following the retreat of Axis forces and their evacuation of Greece, EDES participated in the expulsion of the Cham Albanians community, on account of their collaborationist actions during the Occupation, which included atrocities and acts of ethnic cleansing against the local population.
+The expulsion was approved by the Middle East Allied Command, in a directive to "push [the Chams] out of Greece and into Albania."
+The People's Republic of Albania subsequently accused Greece of having perpetrated, through EDES, war crimes by attacking Cham villages and murdering civilians.
+The issue of the Cham minority remains open from the Albanian side, after the communist regime fell.